 When I was young, I was gardening with my father in our house.
 And before that, my grandfather was often taking me to his big garden.
 I always enjoyed it.
 However, since I moved into my current apartment, I never took the time to start a vegetable garden.
 Now that my girlfriend moved in with me, we decided it was time to start a garden again.
 The idea was to grow some of our own vegetables.

 With our apartment, we have a large lawn, filled with grass and a few trees.
 We asked the owner if we could remove the grass to start a garden.
 Since she accepted, we started our garden.

-I’m going to present all we did with our garden in this post.
-Neither of us are any gardening expert.
+I am going to present all we did with our garden in this post.
+Neither of us is any gardening expert.
 We maybe did some mistakes, but we are having fun :) And I wanted to share this project.
-Also my English gardening vocabulary may not be great.
-So, gardening experts, don’t get offended ;) I’d be glad to hear all your tips!
+Also, my English gardening vocabulary may not be great.
+So, gardening experts, do not get offended ;) I would be glad to hear all your tips!

 1. Removing the grass

 Here is the picture of our planned garden:

 To be honest, we did not choose this exact place because it is the best.
 But it is a location that we do not use much.
 As for the size, we decided to not start too big.